Individual Retirement Accounts (IRAs)

 A Traditional IRA is a special tax-favored savings account.
-It allows for tax-dedutible contributions for most people.
+It allows for tax-deductible contributions for most people.
 For tax info consult a tax advisor.
 Earnings are not taxed until you begin to withdraw from you IRA.

 Unlike a Traditional IRA, contributions to a Roth IRA are not tax-deductable.
-The advantage of a Roth IRA is when you withdraw from the account, neither your contibutions or gain/earnings are subject to Federal Income Tax.
+The advantage of a Roth IRA is when you withdraw from the account, neither your contributions or gain/earnings are subject to Federal Income Tax.
 As long as certain conditions are met.

-Also know as the Education IRA, the Coverdell Education Savings Account (ESA) is a type of tax-advantaged savings account.
+Also known as the Education IRA, the Coverdell Education Savings Account (ESA) is a type of tax-advantaged savings account.
 This type of IRA is specifically for paying qualified higher education expenses.
 Contributions are non-deductible, earnings are tax-deferred and distributions are tax-free if used to pay for qualified education expenses.

 To avoid tax consequences from the withdrawal, you must use the funds to pay qualified expenses for (the IRA's designated Beneficiary) your child before he/she reaches age 30.